Struggling with low traffic on your blog?

 Alright, now let’s move to other parts of this puzzle and identify pages from where you can start giving more internal links.

 For this, we will be using Yoast premium.
-The Yoast SEO Premium can also let you identify pages with low incoming internal links as well (I discovered that while writing this section).
+The Yoast SEO Premium can also let you identify pages with low incoming internal links (I discovered that while writing this section).

-From the Yoast > Tools section, enable the text link counter feature and go to the posts edit section inside the dashboard where all your blog posts are listed.
+Enable the text link counter feature from the Yoast > Tools section and go to the posts edit section inside the dashboard where all your blog posts are listed.

-Here, you will see two new columns which show the number of outgoing internal links and the number of incoming internal links to the post.
-(See the below screenshot for better understanding)
+Here, you will see two new columns showing the number of outgoing internal links and incoming internal links to the post.
+(See the below screenshot for a better understanding)

 Here, you can sort the columns based on ascending or descending order of the number of links.
 However, one feature that I miss seeing in the number of internal links is the ability to see the posts that are linked to that article.